ComaToastUK/CV/README.md

 #### Ruby

 I've been using Ruby to develop web applications since June 2017 and have a well rounded understanding.
 Starting out with a rudimentary knowledge I increased my ability through coding challenges.
-Throughout the course I aim to continue to advance my ability with Ruby at pace to a highly competent level.
+Since I joined Makers Academy I have become very confident with Ruby and am very competent in the full stack development of web applications using Ruby coupled with Sinatra or Rails.

 #### Javascript

 I started working with Javascript around 5 years ago and have taken a number of online courses to broaden my understanding.
 Although still at a junior level, I am confident with the fundamentals and hope to continue to improve in my next role.
+Whilst at Makers Academy I have built a number of projects using different Javascript design patterns and always try to stay up to date with the latest frameworks.
+I've worked with jQuery, React and vanilla javascript but am always open to learning new technologies.

 ## Education